Best Movie Kisses

 That beach in Hawaii is now named Eternity Beach after that kissing scene.

-Clark Gable who played Rogue Rhett Butler and Vivien Leight who played Scarlett O'Hara embraced and kissed a number of times in this film, but it was what is known as the "conjugal rape" scene that is remembered mostly.
+Clark Gable who played Rogue Rhett Butler and Vivien Leight who played Scarlett O'Hara embraced and kissed a number of times in this Gone With the Wind that was released in 1939.
+Even though the move was and still is popular, it was what is known as the "conjugal rape" scene that is most remembered.
 Rhett Butler tells Scarlet, "Kiss me, Scarlett, this is what you were meant for."